g0ofycat/okin/README.md

 ### Design goal

-Okin biggest bottleneck in terms of token saving is its use of opcodes and wrapping instructions with <>; bloating token usage.
-It's main goal is to not only save tokens but also make Okin code more readable while also keeping the base language opinionated.
+Okin's biggest bottleneck in terms of token saving is its use of opcodes and wrapping instructions with <>; bloating token usage.
+Its main goal is to not only save tokens but also make Okin code more readable while also keeping the base language opinionated.

 ## VM Flag